Security at Okta – Covering Your Cloud

 Okta does not implement any proprietary encryption, and all customer data encryption is performed at the application layer.

-The following illustrates the basic method, in which
+The following steps illustrates the basic Okta methodology:

 - The passwords and keys for each customer orgAn abbreviation of organization, but can also be thought of as a company.
 A company that uses Okta as their SSO portal is generally referred to as an org.
 As an administrator, you decide how Okta should be displayed and/or integrated with your org. are encrypted using AES and a 256-bit, randomly generated symmetric key.

 - This key-store, containing the customer symmetric encryption keys, is then encrypted with a Master Key that is held only in memory and only accessible to the Okta appAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in..

 - At startup, the app is provided a master passphrase allowing it to access, decrypt, and store the Master Key in memory.

 A technical operations administrator inputs the master passphrase.
 Only eight administrators know this master passphrase.

 Note: Since encryption and key management are occurring within the app, knowledge of the master passphrase does not preclude access to customer keys or customer data for the privileged administrators.